 - Avoid negative stereotypes about the homeless.
-First of all, we need to see the homeless as our sisters and brothers who are in a difficult situation.
-Yes, some of them have chosen this way of living consciously and shows anti-social behavior.
-But some people became homeless after losing their job, home and support from their family members.
+First, we must see the homeless as our sisters and brothers in a difficult situation.
+Yes, some have consciously chosen this way of living and show anti-social behavior.
+But some people became homeless after losing their job, home, and support from their family members.
 As Matthew 7:1-2 says, “Do not judge, or you too will be judged.
-2 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.”
+For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.”

 - Buy food and water.
-By doing this, you are providing for their physical needs, which in turn may help them in their emotional needs.
-Avoid giving a homeless person money, but personalise your giving by buying them something to eat and presenting it to them.
-Luke 3:11 is a good example about personalised giving: “He answered and said to them, “He who has two tunics, let him give to him who has none; and he who has food, let him do likewise.”
+By doing this, you are providing for their physical needs, which may help them with their emotional needs.
+Avoid giving homeless people money, but personalize your giving by buying them something to eat and presenting it to them.
+Luke 3:11 is an excellent example of personalized giving: “He answered and said to them, “He who has two tunics, let him give to him who has none; and he who has food, let him do likewise.”

-- Acknowledge those who are homeless by offering a smile and a kind word or thought.
-This will make a big difference in the life of someone who is homeless.
+- Acknowledge those homeless by offering a smile and a kind word or thought.
+This will make a big difference in the life of someone homeless.
 Engage in a simple conversation to demonstrate your love and care for them (John 13:34-35, 1 Thessalonians 5:11).

-- Pray for the homeless, poor and hungry asking God to meet their physical, emotional and spiritual needs.
-Pray also that God will give them the strength and ‘will power’ to find the support mechanisms they need.
+- Pray for the homeless, poor, and hungry, asking God to meet their physical, emotional, and spiritual needs.
+Pray that God will give them the strength and ‘willpower’ to find the necessary support mechanisms.

-Heavenly Father we thank you because Your Word says that because You love us, You gave your only begotten Son to die for us.
-So, we thank you that Your love extends to every ethnic group, all genders, race, colour and socio-economic classifications.
+Heavenly Father, we thank you because Your Word says that because You love us, You gave your only begotten Son to die for us.
+So, we thank you that Your love extends to every ethnic group, all genders, races, colors, and socio-economic classifications.
 Right now, we offer this prayer for the homeless, poor and hungry.
-We pray that you will bless all men, women and children who may be without shelter across the globe.
-Also we pray for divine covering and blessing upon the homeless, poor and hungry who have no one to take them in.
+We pray that you will bless all men, women, and children without shelter across the globe.
+Also, we pray for divine covering and blessing upon the homeless, poor, and hungry who have no one to take them in.

-We pray that Your Holy Spirit will flood them with warmth, security, protection and strength in Jesus Name.
-And we declare Psalm 46, that you shall be their “refuge and strength, a very present help in trouble”.
-We pray that they shall not fear even though the mountains may feel as though they are shaking; the Lord of Hosts shall be with them, because the God of Jacob is their refuge.
-We commit this prayer to You, in Jesus Name.
+We pray that Your Holy Spirit will flood them with warmth, security, protection, and strength in Jesus’ Name.
+And we declare Psalm 46 that you shall be their “refuge and strength, a very present help in trouble.”
+We pray that they shall not fear even though the mountains may feel like shaking; the Lord of Hosts shall be with them because the God of Jacob is their refuge.
+We commit this prayer to You, in Jesus’ Name.
 Amen!